MicrosoftDocs/win32/desktop-src/HyperV_v2/resetreplicationstatistics-msvm-replicationservice.md

 ---
-Description: Resets the replication statistics for a virtual machine and acts on the primary replication relationship of the virtual machine. ms.assetid: da4b60f8-6964-45af-8412-935234c7c0ff
+description: Resets the replication statistics for a virtual machine and acts on the primary replication relationship of the virtual machine. ms.assetid: da4b60f8-6964-45af-8412-935234c7c0ff
 title: ResetReplicationStatistics method of the Msvm_ReplicationService class ms.topic: reference